hippo2311/TikTokTechJam2026/README.md

 ## Reproducibility and experiment history

 The reasoning behind architecture changes, data controls, training choices, deployment decisions, and unresolved questions is recorded in [JOURNAL.md](JOURNAL.md).
-The earlier branch-ensemble investigations remain available in the [legacy Reelistic journal](reelistic/JOURNAL.md); those results are not presented as results of the current DINOv3 model.

 ## Limitations and next steps